Rides. Shows. Food. MICKEY! You see a lot of things at Disney World, and they all help to create the overall experience.

 Have you ever noticed how there’s always a Cast Member close by when one (or more) of the characters are out and about?
 Those are the character attendants — and they play a VERY important role in the Disney parks.

-Character attendants ensure that all our favorite Disney friends are safe and get place-to-place without being swarmed by excited guests.
+Character attendants ensure that all our favorite Disney friends are safe and get from place to place without being swarmed by excited guests.
 They also communicate with the guests to clarify character sighting info OR to be the middle-man for character and guests’ conversations to make sure the experience is going as smoothly as possible.

 BUT even when you see Pooh freely chasing butterflies around the fields of EPCOT or you see Stitch pacing the stage over in Tomorrowland, character attendants will still be close by to assist and answer any guests’ questions and concerns.
 Remember to always be kind!
 (We assume you will because you’re awesome, but we love our Cast Members oh-so-much — so we like to drop friendly reminders as often as possible!)